oscaroneim/irwin-plastering/README.md

 Go to emailjs.com and sign up

-Connect your email provider (e.g. Gmail, Outlook)
+Connect your email provider (e.g. irwinplastering@gmail)

 Create an email template and service